 The Annapolis Harbor:

 There’s no words to describe it except to say that’s such a beautiful place to sit, relax, and watch the boats arrive to the harbor.
-I would recommend taking one of the cruises along the harbor, if you’re able to!
+If you decide to take one of the cruises along the harbor, you’ll get beautiful views of the fall foliage nestled along it.

 The Naval Academy: